 There are many programs that an inpatient drug rehab can offer depending on what the individual chooses to go to.
 However, some common factors that most inpatient rehabs offer include detox, counseling, and support groups.

 Another benefit of this treatment style includes the added emotional support one gets by engaging oneself in a treatment program.
 Support groups may come from traditional 12-step programs or other methods.

-Furthermore, because addiction is usually triggered by a need to cope with difficult emotions; having a counselor converse about the habit will help one get to the root of why addiction was driven on.
+Furthermore, because addiction is usually triggered by a need to cope with difficult emotions; having a counselor converse about the habit will help one get to the root of why the addiction was driven on.
 This is particularly essential when leaving treatment and being faced with any daily life stressors that may come one’s way.
-Knowing how to manage the difficult emotions when they arise and discovering new, healthier coping mechanisms; instead of continuing to drugs or alcohol as a source of relief increases one’s chance of preserving their sobriety.
+Knowing how to manage difficult emotions when they arise and discovering new, healthier coping mechanisms; instead of continuing to drugs or alcohol as a source of relief increases one’s chance of preserving sobriety.

 Additionally, because family relationships can frequently be broken by the substance abuse of a family member; many rehabs include family counseling as a way to help repair and heal the severed relationship caused by drug abuse.
 In this way, family counseling not only fixes any damages done by substance abuse but also helps to provide the emotional support needed to increase one’s chance of long-term sobriety after rehab.

-Programs of Inpatient Drug Rehab
+Programs Of Inpatient Drug Rehab

 - Physical Activity: Physical activity frequently helps to clear the mind and stabilize emotions.
 Furthermore, it increases the feel-good hormones that promote a sense of well-being, something often broken with repeated drug or alcohol use.
 The boost of feel-good hormones is helpful when working through any difficult emotions that may arise and helps develop new, healthier coping skills for the individual.